What Does an Applied Scientist Do? 2026 Career Guide

 3. Statistician

-Becoming a statistician typically requires a bachelor’s degree in mathematics or statistics, at minimum.
+Becoming a statistician typically requires a bachelor’s degree in mathematics or statistics, at a minimum.
 You’ll also want to have experience compiling sensitive data into reports.
 Many employers look for statisticians who also have advanced degrees.
 Statisticians often work within industries such as finance or business.

 Article sources